MrLogiousBanana/Desktops_needs_a_Rething/README.md

 The classification turns the vague “apps behave weirdly” into concrete classes with different lifecycles: what must live only as a window, what may stay in the background, and what should be a service without UI at all.
 This sets the rules of the game and lets us discuss constraints without taste wars.
 Next comes the main question: how do we make these rules work not by “agreement,” but technically—at the OS level and through its APIs?

-## Chapter 4.
+## 🔸Chapter 4.
 How the operating system should change

 From the previous chapters, two things are clear: